Disjunctions with stopping condition: Non-extendable partial truth predicates

 The above question asks about possible obstructions to the existence of a fully compositional truth predicate.
-The most classical result in this vein is Lachlan's Theorem which amounts to saying that in some models $M \models \PA$, the natural truth predicate defined on formulae from the standard cut (a predicate satisfying $\CT^- \res \omega$) cannot be extended to a full truth predicate.
+The most classical result in this vein is Lachlan's Theorem which amounts to saying that in some models $M \models \PA$, the natural truth predicate defined on formulae of standard complexity (the unique smallest predicate satisfying $\CT^- \res \omega$) cannot be extended to a full truth predicate.

-Actually, by inspection of the proof of Lachlan's Theorem, we see that if $M \models \PA$ is not a recursively saturated model, then one cannot find a truth predicate $T$ compositional for formulae on any nonstandard cut.
-The same proof applies with a little additional care paid to the choice of parametres so that all relevant formulae are in the cut $I$.
+As we have already remarked, if $M \models \PA$ is not a recursively saturated model, then one cannot find a truth predicate $T$ satisfying $\CT^- \res I$ for a nonstandard cut $I$.
+The proof of Lachlan's Theorem applies with some additional care paid to the choice of parametres so that the depths all relevant formulae are in the cut $I$.
 Now, our question in this section asks whether once a truth predicate is already defined on a \emph{nonstandard} cut of formulae, there can be any further obstructions to extending it to the whole model.

 This question may be also viewed from a slightly different angle.
 Smith has proved in (\cite{smith}, Theorem 4.3) that there exists a model $(M,T) \models \CT^-$ such that it cannot be end-extended to another model of $\CT^-$.
 In the proof of Smith's theorem one shows that such an extension cannot be found if a nonstandard formula $\phi$ defines a surjection from a cut $J$ to the whole model (i.e., the formula $T\phi(\num{x}, \num{y})$ is functional in $x$ and defines that surjection).